More of my Free software: Open Camera ~ Erebus RPG ~ Conquests ~ Gigalomania

 Wifi Remote Play Blog ~ Discussion Forums ~ Code Repository (Git)

 For Nokia/Symbian, this should work on any device running Symbian S60 5th edition (Symbian ^1) or better, and I've tested this on the Nokia 5800.
-For Android, this requires Android 2.1 or better.
-I've tested this successfully on the Samsung Galaxy Nexus runnng Android 4.3, and the Asus Nexus 7 (2013) running Android 4.1.2.
+For Android, this requires Android 2.3.3 or better.
+I've tested this successfully on the Samsung Galaxy Nexus runnng Android 4.3, and the Asus Nexus 7 (2013) running Android 4.4.

 To set up Media Player Classic, go to menu View/Options, then under Player/Web Interface, tick "Listen on port".
 (Also explained in the instructions for the Android MPC app.)

 To set up VLC, go to menu Tools/Preferences, then select "All" under "Show settings" (bottom left).
 Then go to Interface/Main interfaces, and tick "Web" (or "HTTP remote control interface" in versions prior to 2.0.0).
 If using VLC 2.1.0 or later, you must also set a password - go to Interface/ Main interfaces/Lua then under Lua Http enter a password.
 This must not be empty.
 Then restart VLC.
 (See https://wiki.videolan.org/Documentation:Modules/http_intf/ for more info.)

 Note that whilst Wifi Remote Play works with both Media Player Classic and VLC, there are more features available when used with Media Player Classic (browser to select new files, and DVD control).

 At the top of the screen will be displayed the name of the current track, the current position, and total length.
 The slider shows the current position, and allows you to jump to any position in the track.
-The user interface displays best when the phone is held in landscape mode (this is especially true for lower resolution Android devices).
+The user interface should work in both portrait and landscape orientations, though on many devices tends to look better in landscape mode.

 Note that the displayed current time is an estimate, updated every 5 seconds, so it won't always be exactly accurate (there also seems to be an issue in Media Player Classic which means the status of playing or paused isn't returned correctly in full screen mode, meaning the app has to estimate this).
 Similarly, when changing tracks it may take a few seconds for the status to update.

 The source code is available from https://sourceforge.net/projects/wifiremoteplay/files/, released under the GPL v3 or later.